amraw/Fake-News-Busters/index.md

 2. In this approach, we are extracting different features from the News headline as well as News body.
 Features include standard features used in NLP such as TF-IDF , N-grams , cosine similarity as well as some handpicked features such as presence of refuting words.
 Full list of features is given below.

-### 3.1 LSTM Approach :
+### 3.1 Sequential/Dynamic Approach :

 Let (xh<sub>1</sub>,xh<sub>2</sub>, xh<sub>3</sub>, ...., xh<sub>n</sub>) denote the sequence of word vectors corresponding to the words in the headline and (xa<sub>1</sub>,xa<sub>2</sub>, xa<sub>3</sub>, ...., xa<sub>n</sub>) denote sequence of words in the article.
 Each word in the sequence is respresented by a D dimensional embedding that was obtained from  <b> <a href = "https://nlp.stanford.edu/projects/glove/">  pretrained Stanford Global word vectors (GloVe) </a> </b> .
 We seperatly ecode the headline and body text.
 Firstly, we pass the headline embeddings to the first encoder and obtain an ecoding H = [h<sub>1</sub>, h<sub>2</sub>, ...., h<sub>n</sub>] and then we pass the artical body to the second encoder to obtain an ecoding A = [a<sub>1</sub>, a<sub>2</sub>, ...., a<sub>n</sub>].
 Encodings tend to represent context information inside the News article and body.
 These encodings are appended and passed to a feedforward network, which further classifies the Headline-Body pair into 4 classes - agree, disagree, discuss, unrelated.
 Following figure depicts the model architecture.

 <img src="https://github.com/amraw/Fake-News-Busters/blob/master/fnc-1-master/lstm.jpg" alt="Mountain View" width="500" height="377">

-The features extracted from the headline and body are mentioned below:-
+### 3.2 Static Approach :

+In this approach, we are extracting following features and training a Feed-forward network on these features.

 1. Cosine similarity: -  Firstly the headline and body are converted to TF-IDF form and then cosine similarity is calculated between them.

 2. Word overlap: This feature depicts overlap between News headline and News Body.
 Higher the overlap, more the certainty that body of the News article agrees with headline.

 3. Presence of refuting words: If the news article contains refuting words such as 'fraud', 'hoax', 'deny', it wouldn't inspire much confidence into the news article.